Some parts of this page may be machine-translated.

 keypoint_face

-2. How to do Key Point Annotation
+2. How to Perform Key Point Annotation

-At Key Point Annotation Project, we will proceed with the work through the following steps.
+In the Key Point Annotation Project, we will proceed with the work through the following steps.

 2-1.
 Data Collection: